 Standard letter grades

-This online course continues the introduction to trade and generic names of commonly prescribed drugs used in prevention and treatment of various disease entities.
-Emphasis is placed on important contraindications, side effects, precautions and interaction of drugs and the process of drug utilization review.
-The course will provide a basic understanding of pharmacological categories and factors than can affect drug kinetics.
+Continues the introduction to trade and generic names of commonly prescribed drugs used in prevention and treatment of various disease entities.
+Emphasizes important contraindications, side effects, precautions, and drug interactions and process of drug use review.
+Provides pharmacological categories and factors that can affect drug kinetics.

 1. Recognize the importance of contributors and events in pharmacology over the ages along with the federal laws that regulate drugs.

-2. Describe and define the processes of pharmacokinetics, terms to describe beneficial and harmful effects of drugs, and drug interactions.
+2. Describe the processes of pharmacokinetics, terms to describe beneficial and harmful effects of drugs, and drug interactions.

-3. Describe and define the roles of receptors in the body, common drug interactions, and “rights” of correct drug administration.
+3. Describe the roles of receptors in the body, common drug interactions, and “rights” of correct drug administration.

 4. Explain components of a prescription, common dosage forms, routes of administration, factors that influence effects of drugs, and the role of the pharmacy technician.